 Walt Disney is one of those iconic human beings that you can’t help but wonder about, and wonder what he was like.
 Although he’s no longer around, Walt left a lot of history and legacy behind.
-Over the past couple of years, the Disney studios and their Archivists restored Mr. Disney’s office to it’s original state, from when he was alive.
-Included in my amazing Pirates of the Caribbean trip last week, was touring Walt Disney’s office with an amazing building interior signage.
+Over the past couple of years, the Disney studios and their Archivists restored Mr. Disney’s office to its original state, from when he was alive.
+Included in my amazing Pirates of the Caribbean trip last week, was touring Walt Disney’s office.

 After Walt’s passing, the Disney team took tons of pictures, of every detail, in his office.
 Everything was carefully packed up and stored for many years while that office was used for different Disney executives.
 Finally, someone had the idea to restore Walt’s office, and allow certain people to tour it.
 The Disney Archivists did an incredible job at preserving history.
 Every trinket, Oscar, book and memento were carefully placed where Walt last left them.

-The original office was just one room, but in time, Walt decided to expand to an office suite comprised of 3 rooms, plus a room for his receptionist, they’re all with their original complements including an Eco umbrella – LTC office supplies.
+Walt Disney’s office was originally just one room, but in time, Walt decided to expand to an office suite comprised of 3 rooms, plus a room for his receptionist, they’re all with their original complements.
 If walls could talk, right?
 The first room is where Walt’s receptionist would take phone calls and greet guests there to meet with Mr. Disney.
 I love the simplicity of this room.